-During this period, Luther and his confederates had too accomplished a mighty revolution in religion, with spect to the articles of faith of the christian church.- ha Holy Scriptures again became the sole criterion of ith and conduct, and the clergy of the Protestant church mounced all claim to the government of the invisible world: they extinguished the flames of purgatory, and enlarged the bounds of hell by adding Hades to it; no middle state or place of purification was any longer believed. in, but every departed soul entered immediately upo the place of its destination, either heaven or hell. shall show in its proper place, that they carried this ps too far: it was wrong to make a purgatory of Hades, h it was also going too far to do away with it together with purgatory.
-The Protestant clergy, as such, troubled themselves, in other respects, little about the Copernics system : it was regarded as a subject, which could have little influence upon the doctrines of the christian faith; but they were mistaken; for succeeding astronomers investigated this system still further, and found that it every where stood the test.
-At length those great men.
-Des Cartes, Newton, and others appeared, who by their inventions and discoveries, definitely decided the noise. so that the Copernican system is now established beyond all contradiction, in the opinion of the learned, partieslarly because all the calculations on the course of the stars, made according to this system, are found to be most correct.
+During this period, Luther and his confederates had also accomplished a mighty revolution in religion, with respect to the articles of faith of the Christian church.
+The Holy Scriptures again became the sole criterion of faith and conduct, and the clergy of the protestant church renounced all claim to the government of the invisible world: they extinguished the flames of purgatory, and enlarged the bounds of hell by adding hades to it; no middle state or place of purification was any longer believed in, but every departed soul entered immediately upon the place of its destination, either heaven or hell.
+I shall show, in its proper place, that they carried this point too far; it was wrong to make a purgatory of hades, but it was also going too far to do away with it together with purgatory.
+The protestant clergy, as such, troubled themselves, in other respects, little about the Copernican system.
+It was regarded as a subject which could have little influence upon the doctrines of the Christian faith; but they were mistaken: for succeeding astronomers investigated this system still further, and found that it everywhere stood the test.
+At length those great men, Descartes, Newton, and others, appeared, who, by their inventions and discoveries, definitely decided the point; so that the Copernican system is now established beyond all contradiction, in the opinion of the learned, particularly because all the calculations on the course of the stars, made according to this system, are found to be most correct.

-The pope and his consistory probably only foreboded that this Copernican system of the universe might be injurious to the christian faith; but it was now goodually evident, that they had not been deceived.
-The following ideas now necessarily occurred to the consistent reasoner.
-"Earth, with its inhabitants, cannot possibly be the chief object of creation: it is only an inconsiderable little planet, a point in the immense universe: the other splandid and capacious heavenly bodies, must have much more value in the eyes of the Creator, and their inhabitants must likewise possess many advantages over the human race.
-Can it therefore be, that the Son of God, the LOGOS, by whom the universe was created, took upon himself human nature, in this remote and inconsiderable corner of creation, and ennobled and elevated it to the throne of all worlds?
-The whole invisible world must therefore now make, with the earth, the annual circuit round the sun, &c."
+The pope and his consistory probably only foreboded that this Copernican system of the universe might be injurious to the Christian faith; but it was now gradually evident that they had not been deceived.
+The following ideas now necessarily occurred to the consistent reasoner : " Earth, with its inhabitants, can not possibly be the chief object of creation : it is only an inconsiderable little planet, a point in the immense universe : the other splendid and capacious heavenly bodies must have much more value in the eyes of the Creator, and their inhabitants must likewise possess many advantages over the human race.
+Can it therefore be that the Son of God, the Logos, by whom the universe was created, took upon himself human nature, in this remote and inconsiderable corner of creation, and ennobled and elevated it to the throne of all worlds?
+The whole invisible world must therefore now make, with the earth, the annual circuit round the sun," &c.

 I entreat my readers not to let themselves be misled by these specious arguments.
-I will point out to them in the sequel, an immutable basis, which is in accordance with nature, reason, and the bible, and on which their faith may rest unshaken, until at length we all attain to sight.

-The clergy either gave themselves no concern about all this, or sought to combine it, as well as they could, with the dootrines of the church.
-The Roman Catholic hierarchy continued their dominion over the invisible world and the Protestant took no notice of it.
-Presentiments visions, and apparitions were regarded either as a deception, delusion, and imagination; or where the facts could not be denied, as the work of Satan and his angels.
-By their decree, that the pious were immediately, after death, received into heaven, and the impious plunged into hell, the gate was closed against the return of departed spirits to this world.
+I will point out to them, in the sequel, an immutable basis, which is in accordance with nature, reason, and the Bible, and on which their faith may rest unshaken, until at length we all attain to sight.
+The clergy either gave themselves no concern about all this, or sought to combine it, as well as they could, with the doctrines of the church.
+The Roman catholic hierarchy continued their dominion over the invisible world, and the protestant took no notice of it.
+Presentiments, visions, and apparitions, were regarded as either a deception, delusion, and imagination-or, where the facts could not be denied, as the work of Satan and his angels.
+By their decree-that the pious were immediately, after death, received into heaven, and the impious plunged into hell-the gate was closed against the return of departed spirits to this world.